Hyperaccreting Neutron Stars inside Massive Envelopes: The Implausibility of Thorne-\.Zytkow Objects: Results

 Figure~\ref{fig:dynamics} presents the time evolution of the $M_{\rm NS} = 1.4~{\rm M_{\odot}}$ and $M_{\star} = 15~{\rm M_{\odot}}$ models across all four evolutionary stages.
 We show profiles of rest-mass density $\rho$, specific entropy $s$, and radial velocity $v^{r}$.
 At early times, the infalling stellar material impacts the NS surface and accumulates, forming an accretion shock identified by the minimum in $v^{r}$.
 The post-shock region initially exhibits a negative entropy gradient, which gradually flattens and becomes weakly positive at later times.
 The duration of this phase depends on the progenitor structure, with higher core density models transitioning more rapidly.

 The neutrino luminosities are shown in Figure~\ref{fig:nu_lum}.
 At early times, all neutrino species exhibit a rapid rise as infalling material compresses and heats near the NS surface.
 As the shock approaches a quasi-stationary configuration, the growth rate of the luminosity decreases, although $L_{\nu}$ continues to increase due to the rising accretion rate (Figure~\ref{fig:shock_Mdot_Lratio}).
 Higher core density models exhibit a more rapid rise in luminosity.
 At late times, all models show the hierarchy $L_{\nu_{\rm e}} \approx L_{\bar{\nu}_{\rm e}} > L_{\nu_x}$.
 The baseline emission (before the comparable rise in luminosity) is likely due to the initial heating of the NS surface, which is very common in GRHD simulations~\cite{2025PhRvD.111b3049G} when the NS surface is fully resolved.
 This initial burst is a numerical relaxation of the mapped stellar material onto the NS surface and does not impact the late-time quasi-steady accretion results.
+As time progresses, when the system reach quasi-steady state, the massive influx of infalling matter drives a hypercritical accretion flow that powers an overwhelming neutrino luminosity, completely overriding the initial relaxation signature (see Figure~\ref{fig:nu_lum}).
+Because the long-term state of the system is dynamically governed by the continuous, high-ram-pressure mass supply from the outer stellar envelope, the flow loses memory of its initial transient setup and settles into a robust, self-consistent profile.
 It is worth pointing out that, while the neutrino emission is very strong here, the NS is relatively cold compared to the proto-NS formed in the standard core-collapse supernovae, and most of the neutrino emission is powered by accretion, as we will discuss below.

 The mass accretion rate at $r=500~{\rm km}$ is primarily determined by the progenitor core density.
 Lower-density models exhibit systematically lower $\dot{M}_{\rm acc}$ (Figure~\ref{fig:shock_Mdot_Lratio}).
 Over the duration of the simulations, $\dot{M}_{\rm acc}$ increases approximately linearly with time.
 This behaviour reflects the time-dependent infall of stellar material: for an initially nearly uniform density profile, $M_{\rm enc} \propto r^3$ and the free-fall time scales as $t \propto r^{3/2}$, leading to $\dot{M} \propto t$.
 Nevertheless, the accretion rates saturated at $\gtrsim 10^{-1}~{\rm M_{\odot}/s}$ at $t \sim 3~{\rm s }$ for the strongest accreting cases.